 Red--Master of Divinity

 Gold--All Doctoral degrees.
-Hoods will indicate degree - dark blue for Doctor of Philosophy, light blue for Education, gold for Science, medium blue for Psychology.
+Hoods will indicate degree - dark blue for Doctor of Philosophy, light blue for Education, gold for Science, medium blue for Psychology, red for divinity.

 Honor cords may be provided for membership in an academic or honor organization and usually are available from the organization involved.
 Cords are not provided to students who graduate cum laude, magna cum laude or summa cum laude, although this designation is shown in the program and is stated as each graduate's name is called.
 Diplomas will be ordered after graduation to show this distinction.